dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 an error is reported.
 </div>

+### DON'T use `new`.

+Dart 2 makes the `new` keyword optional.
+Even in Dart 1, its meaning was never clear because factory constructors mean a `new` invocation may still not actually return a new object.

+The language still permits `new` in order to make migration less painful, but consider it deprecated and remove it from your code.

+### DON'T use `const` when not needed.

+In contexts where only constant expressions are allowed, the `const` keyword is implicit, doesn't need to be written, and shouldn't.
+Those contexts are any expression inside:

+* A const collection literal.
+* A const constructor call
+* A metadata annotation.
+* The initializer for a const variable declaration.
+* A switch case expression&mdash;the part right after `case` before the `:`, not the body of the case.

+(Default values are *not* included in this list because future versions of Dart may support non-const default values.)

+Basically, any place where it would be a static error to write `new` instead of `const`, you can and should omit the `const`.

 ## Error handling

 Dart uses exceptions when an error occurs in your program.
 The following